mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 # Used Tools
 ![Concept map - Page 1 (2)](https://github.com/mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/assets/108272657/4dff22e7-2135-4cfe-a28a-a455f9f353fc)

 ## Client
 The source data for the ELT pipeline is located in a transactional database (OLTP) stored in Postgres.
-The 'ecommerce_sales' table be read by the local python script using psycopg2 library.
+The 'ecommerce_sales' table is read by the local python script using psycopg2 library.
 On a regularly basis, data is pulled from Postgres and stored in S3 in .csv files.
 ## Storage
 S3: Amazon Simple Storage Service is a service that acts as a data lake in this project.
 Source sales transactions are hosted here for batch/bulk load.

 # Data Warehouse
 Snowflake: Data warehouse or OLAP database.
 An integration between S3 and Snowflake has been made and Snowflake is able to see whenever a file is placed in a the staging bucket in S3.
 Using tasks, the data ingestion from S3 is automated (when a file is uploaded in S3, it is automatically ingested in Snowflake).
 Furthermore, based on the ecommerce sales table that is being created, two additional tables (an invoices table and a products table) are created and automatically updated at a pre-defined interval.
 After the data from staging area has been ingested, the staging table is automatically dropped by a 'snowflake task'.

+In Snowflake, which serves as a data warehouse or OLAP database, an integration has been established with S3.
+This integration enables Snowflake to detect whenever a file is added to the staging bucket in S3.
+To automate data ingestion, tasks are utilized, allowing for seamless ingestion of data from S3 into Snowflake.
+Whenever a file is uploaded to S3, it is automatically ingested into Snowflake in a 'RAW' schema.
+Once the data from the staging area is successfully ingested, a 'snowflake task' is triggered to automatically drop the staging table.

 ## Visualization
 PowerBI: A dasboard is built to visualize the data from the Snowflake.